Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Energy estimates

-Unfortunately, we cannot control $\int_0^T E_{2}$ and $\int_0^T E_{3}$ in $F^s(T)$ space directly, due to much more derivatives in the high frequency mode.
-To overcome this difficulty, we need to use the modified energy method as in \cite{Kwon2008-1} and \cite{KP2015}.
-We, especially, use the localized version of the modified energy in \cite{KP2015}, by modifying that adapted to the periodic fifth-order mKdV.
+The \emph{high-low-low} interaction component in $\int_0^T E_{2}$ and $\int_0^T E_{3}$ cannot controlled in $F^s(T)$ space directly, due to much more derivatives in the high frequency mode.
+To overcome this difficulty, it is essential to defined the modified energy as in \cite{Kwon2008-1} and \cite{KP2015}.
+We, in particular, use the localized version of the modified energy in \cite{KP2015}, by modifying that adapted to the periodic fifth-order mKdV.